Southwest Airlines Flight 1248: Aftermath

 Presently, it is recommended practice for new runways to be constructed with a clear area at least 1000 ft long at each end, called a "runway safety area," to allow additional space for an aircraft that has overrun the runway to decelerate and stop in relative safety.
 As Midway was constructed before these rules had been enacted, it did not have this safety area at the time of the accident.
 The accident renewed debates on the need for, and feasibility of, an engineered materials arrestor system, or EMAS, at Chicago Midway, given the lack of adequate overrun areas and the surrounding residential neighborhoods.
 The city began acquiring land for a buffer zone around the airport after the crash occurred.
 In 2007, installation began on modified, short-length arrestor beds.
 One was completed at the end of Runway 31C by summer 2007.
-EMAS beds have also been installed at the end of Runways 04R, 13C and 22L.
+EMAS beds have also been installed at the end of Runways 04R, 13C, and 22L.

-The accident occurred exactly 33 years after United Airlines Flight 553, also a Boeing 737, crashed while approaching Midway Airport, killing 45.
+The accident occurred exactly 33 years after United Air Lines Flight 553, also a Boeing 737, crashed while approaching Midway Airport, killing 45.

 This was the first Southwest Airlines accident in the 35-year history of the company to result in a fatality.
-The previous major incident was in 2000, when Southwest Airlines Flight 1455 overran a runway in Burbank, California, injuring 43 and narrowly avoiding a catastrophe; the aircraft ended up outside a Chevron gas station.
+The previous major incident was in 2000, when Southwest Airlines Flight 1455 overran a runway in Burbank, California, injuring 44 and narrowly avoiding a catastrophe; the aircraft ended up outside a Chevron gas station.

 As a direct result of the accident, the U.S. Federal Aviation Administration created the Takeoff and Landing Performance Assessment Aviation Rulemaking Committee (TALPA ARC).
-In 2016, based on the recommendations of TALPA ARC, the FAA implemented a new numerical Runway Condition Code for communication of runway conditions between airport management to flight crew members.

-Although the Midway accident killed a person on the ground rather than a passenger or crew member, Southwest followed the tradition of retiring any flight number involved in a fatal crash; flights from Baltimore to Chicago departing at or around 3:55 p.m. were designated Flight 1885 until that flight number was moved to a different flight.
+In 2016, based on the recommendations of TALPA ARC, the FAA implemented a new numerical Runway Condition Code for communication of runway conditions between airport management to flight crew members.Although the Midway accident killed a person on the ground rather than a passenger or crew member, Southwest followed the tradition of retiring any flight number involved in a fatal crash; flights from Baltimore to Chicago departing at or around 3:55 p.m. were designated Flight 1885 until that flight number was moved to a different flight.
 Southwest also petitioned the FAA in July 2006 to have the tail number of the aircraft changed to N286WN.
 After a lengthy repair, the aircraft emerged from Southwest's Midway hangar as N286WN in September 2006.